fitzroyacademy/web-app/README.md

 # Users and permissions

-## Users have:
+## Users

 * UID
 * First name
 * Last name
-* Email (optional)
+* Email
 * Phone number
+* Date of birth
 * Display pic

+Everything but UID is optional (woah! really?
+I think so!
+Wow.)

+## Registered users

+* First name
+* Email
+* Password

-## Extra log in options:
+## Extra log in options

 * Attach Google account
 * Attach Facebook account

 We're going to encourage users to log in via Google / FB, and this will attach to whatever email we can snag from that login.

+This creates a weird flow: If a user does a Google auth, then later tries to sign in via that email *without* Google, they'll have to a) sign in via Google, or b) do a password reset, as they don't have a password yet.

 **NB:** We need to figure out some clever way of allowing users to auth without email, especially in SEA on phones.
 Eek.

 ### Anon use case:

-For kids (i.e. <16), less technical users and public courses, it's likely they will never make an account with an email.
+For kids (i.e. <16), less technical users, and public courses, it's likely users will *never* make an account with an email.
 At this point, we need a very simple way to auth them.
 Could we rember their device fingerprint perhaps?
+Or let them log back in with their first name and date of birth?
+Super simple?

-We also want anon users to 'upgrade' to a registered user easily, and keep whatever watch / progress they've completed in a course.
+We also want anon users to be able to very easily 'upgrade' to a registered user, and keep whatever watch / progress they've completed in a course.

 ## Permissions